-Dunia Shive served as senior vice president of TEGNA Inc., formerly Gannett Co., Inc., a broadcast and digital media company, from 2013 to 2017.
+Dunia Shive is retired and served as senior vice president of TEGNA Inc., formerly Gannett Co., Inc., a broadcast and digital media company, from 2013 to 2017.
 She previously served as president and chief executive officer of Belo Corp. from 2008 to 2013, which was acquired by Gannett in 2013.
-She joined Belo Corp. in 1993 and served as chief financial officer and various other leadership positions, including controller, prior to her election as president and chief executive officer.
-Dunia has served on other public company boards since 2015: Kimberly-Clark Corporation (since 2019), Dr Pepper Snapple Group, Inc. (through July 2018), Main Street Capital Corporation (since March 2020) and Trinity Industries, Inc. (since 2014).
+She joined Belo Corp. in 1993 and served as chief financial officer and in various other leadership positions, including controller, prior to her election as president and chief executive officer.
+Dunia serves on other public company boards: Kimberly-Clark Corporation (since 2019), Main Street Capital Corporation (since March 2020) and Trinity Industries, Inc. (since 2014).
+Dunia previously served on the board of Dr Pepper Snapple Group, Inc. from November 2014 to July 2018.
 Dunia serves as the audit committee chair for Kimberly-Clark and Trinity Industries, and has an understanding of audit committee functions.
-She also serves on the corporate governance and directors nominating committee and the finance and risk committee of Trinity Industries, and on the Main Street Capital Corporation nominating and corporate governance committee.
-Dunia is also a trustee of Parks for Downtown Dallas.
+She also serves on the corporate governance and directors nominating committee and the finance and risk committee of Trinity Industries, and on the Main Street Capital Corporation nominating and corporate governance committee, and compensation committee.
+Dunia is also a trustee of Downtown Dallas Parks Conservancy.